druidfi/guidelines/docs/drush.md

 # Drush

-See Drush [homepage](http://www.drush.org/) for more information.
+See Drush [homepage ↗️](http://www.drush.org/) for more information.

-Latest stable versions are (Dec 9th 2021):

 - 8.4.x for Drupal 7
-- 10.6.x for Drupal 8+
+- 11.4.x for Drupal 9 and 10

 ## Requirements